risc0-labs/risc0-lido-accounting-oracle/README.md

     - SSZ merkle proof for all required state values
         - balance and exit epoch for all membership validators
     - the asserted clBalance, totalDepositedValidators and totalExitedValidators values
+    - A RISC Zero Steel proof of the withdrawal vault balance

 ASSERTS:
     - The membership proof is valid
+    - The Steel proof is valid
     - The number of validators in the membership set is equal to the total number of validators
     - The given state root is contained within the block header with the given block root
     - The aggregates clBalance, totalDepositedValidators, totalExitedValidators can be calculated by processing the data for all Lido validators indicated by the membership set